 We know that countries, continents, regions and states have genders in French.
-See Continents, countries, regions & states are masculine, feminine or plural (gender).
+See Continents, countries, counties, regions & states are masculine, feminine or plural (gender).

 Now look at these sentences:

 La France est un merveilleux pays.France is a wonderful country.

 J'adore le Portugal et l'Italie.I love Portugal and Italy.

 Les États-Unis sont un immense pays.The United States is a huge country.